-Two cruciate retaining designs were evaluated, the 3DKnee (Encore Medical Corporation) and Vanguard CR (Biomet).
-In addition, two posterior sacrificing designs, P.F.C.
-Sigma RPF (DePuy, a Johnson & Johnson Company) and the Legacy LPS-Flex Fixed Bearing (Zimmer, Inc.), were also included.
+Two cruciate retaining designs were evaluated, the 3DKnee (DJO Surgical) and Vanguard CR (Biomet).
+In addition, two posterior stabilized designs, Legacy LPS-Flex Fixed Bearing (Zimmer, Inc.) and the P.F.C.
+Sigma RPF (DePuy, a Johnson & Johnson Company), were also included.
 All four designs are currently available for clinical use in the United States.